jpress7639/a-new-space/README.md

 **Post MVP**
 - Will come with a like button to add to a User's favorite songlist, saving songs to a favorite list
+- working with a music API to actual present and play music with an adjustable volume button
 - local storage
 - CSS animation suggested by our UX team